qd-qd/sdk-tutorials/onboarding/chapter-3/4-section-4.md

 ---
-title: "Blockchain Technology in More Detail - Smart Contracts"
+title: "Smart Contracts"
 order: 5
-description: xxxxxxxxxxxx
+description: Exploring a new version of a familiar concept in more detail
 tag: deep-dive
 ---

-# Blockchain Technology in More Detail - Smart Contracts
+# Smart Contracts

 Back in Chapter 1 you looked at the basics of **Smart Contracts** in the context of [working in the blockchain era](ADD LINK HERE).
 Now it is time to dive deeper into their nature.